digital-land/guidance/content/development-plans-data/index.md

 * A link to where the document can be viewed online.
 * The period the document covers.
 If the document is emerging provide your best estimate.
 You can update it if things change.
 * The current (and any previous) statuses.
 For any previous statuses, where possible provide both a `start-date` and an `end-date`.
+* A list of the policies include in the document.

 ## 2. Record the information as data